TBrost/Brost-Resume/docs/index.md

     - Financial Analytics
     - Macro & Micro Economics
 - Built a dynamic searching tool for tutor managers within google sheets that utilizes query functions to import various spreadsheets and allow visualization of what times and days tutors are available by course.
+- Collaborated with other students to build google apps scripts to automate many tradionally manual tasks saving managers ~10 hours a week from time spent writing repetetive emails/texts.